Save Money for Travel

 It is easy to let little things slide when life gets crazy (and when isn’t it – right?) and before you know it those little things that are sliding turn into a huge river!

-I’ve decided that 2019 is the year to make sure everything is on track!
+I’ve decided that 2020 is the year to make sure everything is on track!
 While I’m reassessing things I’m going to bring you along for the ride.
-Learn along with me how to shave a $ here or there and add those $ to the travel fund.
+Learn along with me how to shave a little $ here or there and add that $ to the travel fund.
 Watching the money grow in a travel fund is fun and makes you feel proud of the work you are doing.

 Yes – you can do it, too!
 Join me!